GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### Unitree Go1

 The Unitree Go1 serves as a robust, holonomic mobile base that can easily be deployed on moderately uneven terrain.
+The
+<a href="https://github.com/katie-hughes/unitree_ros2" target="_blank">Unitree ROS2 Wrapper</a>
+by
+<a href="https://katie-hughes.github.io/" target="_blank">Katie Hughes</a>
-The [Unitree ROS2 wrapper](https://github.com/katie-hughes/unitree_ros2) by [Katie Hughes](https://katie-hughes.github.io/) has been utilized for high level control, and communication between the two needs to be initialized every time using:
+has been utilized for high level control, and communication between the two needs to be initialized every time using:

 ```
 ifconfig # Tells you enpxxx, your computer's network interfaces